Division of Interior Design

 Last Name First/Middle Name Middle init.
 OU Service start Title(s), date(s) appointed Degrees Earned, Schools, Dates Completed

-Bhattacharjee Suchismita 2013 ASSISTANT PROFESSOR OF INTERIOR DESIGN, 2013; GRADUATE LIAISON INTERIOR DESIGN, 2015 PhD, Virginia Polytechnic Inst, 2010; MS, Virginia Polytechnic Institute, 2010; MS, Michigan State Univ, 2007; BS, Jadavpur Univ, 2005
+Bhattacharjee Suchismita 2013 Associate Professor of Interior Design - 2019; Assistant Professor of Interior Design - 2013; Graduate Liaison of Interior Design - 2015 PhD, Virginia Polytechnic Inst, 2010; MS, Virginia Polytechnic Institute, 2010; MS, Michigan State Univ, 2007; BS, Jadavpur Univ, 2005

-Kile Mia S 2012 ASSOCIATE PROFESSOR OF INTERIOR DESIGN, 2012; ADJUNCT ASSOCIATE PROFESSOR OF LIBERAL STUDIES, 2013 MFA, Univ of North Texas, 2003; BFA, Univ of North Texas, 1998
+Kile Mia 2012 Associate Professor of Interior Design - 2012 MFA, Univ of North Texas, 2003; BFA, Univ of North Texas, 1998

-Pober Elizabeth F 2004 ASSOCIATE PROFESSOR OF INTERIOR DESIGN, 2014 MS, Univ of Oklahoma, 2004; B Interior Design, Univ of Oklahoma, 2003
+Pober Elizabeth F 2004 Associate Professor of Interior Design - 2014; Assistant Professor of Interior Design - 2007 MS, Univ of Oklahoma, 2004; B Interior Design, Univ of Oklahoma, 2003

-Proietti Tiziana 2018 ASSISTANT PROFESSOR OF INTERIOR DESIGN & ARCHITECTURE, 2018 PhD in Architectural Design, Univ of Rome Sapienze, 2013; Masters of Architecture, Univ of Rome Sapienze, 2008
+Proietti Tiziana 2018 Assistant Professor of Interior Design & Architecture - 2018 PhD in Architectural Design, Univ of Rome Sapienze, 2013; Masters of Architecture, Univ of Rome Sapienze, 2008